Commercial Auto Insurance

 Commercial Auto Insurance for Installation Businesses

-In the installation trade, your tools and equipment are essential to completing each job.
-Whether you’re installing flooring, HVAC systems, solar panels, or alarm systems, your business depends on having dependable gear.
-If tools are stolen, damaged, or wrecked in transit, without proper insurance the cost to replace them can cripple your operations.
-That’s why Tools & Equipment Insurance is critical—it protects your investment and ensures your business keeps running even after a loss.
+Your tools and equipment are vital to getting each task done in the installation sector.
+Whether you’re installing flooring, HVAC systems, solar panels or alarm systems, your business depends on reliable gear.
+Tools are expensive, and if they’re stolen, damaged or wrecked in transit, the expense to replace them without proper insurance can cripple your operation.
+That’s why Tools & Equipment Insurance is so vital – to safeguard your investment and keep your business going after a loss.

 What Coverage Typically Includes & Its Limits

-Under a tools & equipment policy, you can expect coverage for hand tools, power tools, machines, and equipment that you regularly transport to job sites.
-It will protect against theft, vandalism, or accidental damage while your gear is stored, in transit, or at a worksite.
-For example, if a contractor’s drill is stolen from a van parked overnight, this coverage helps with replacement.
+A tools & equipment policy covers hand tools, power tools, machines and equipment that you take to job sites on a regular basis.
+It’ll safeguard from theft, vandalism, or accidental damage when your gear is stored, in transit, or at a worksite.
+This coverage is for the replacement of, for example, a contractor’s drill stolen from a van parked overnight.

-Some policies extend coverage to rented or borrowed equipment, which is helpful when you don’t always use your own tools for every job.
-So if you rent a machine for a one-off project, your tools policy may still protect that rental item.
-Many insurers describe this as an important feature for contractors.
+Some insurance even cover rented or borrowed equipment, which can be handy when you don’t always use your own tools for every project.
+So if you hire a machine for a one-off project, your tools policy may still cover that rental item.
+Many insurers say this is a big selling point to contractors.

 Choosing the Right Tools & Equipment Policy